blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

         \end{array}
     \right.$

-Where $S_i$ is the sum of the longest subsequence, recursively defined as the maximum of the
+Where $S_i$ is the sum of the longest sub-sequence, recursively defined as the maximum of the
 $i^{th}$ element in array $A$ or the sum of the element $A_i$ and the previous largest sum.

-And then we turn this into an code that computes the values of the reccurance iteratively.
+And then we turn this into an code that computes the values of the recurrence iteratively.

 ````python
 # Pseudo Code